Matthias-Wandel/imgcomp/README.txt

 wait_change.cgi is used for realtime to wait for a significant enough change. showpic.js is the javascript code for flipping through the images.

+Local holidays can be set in the browse.conf file in the format YYMMDD.
+There is a sample configuration file in imgcomp/conf-examples.

 ------------------------------------------------------------------------------